souocare/bot-portuguese-publictransportsv2/README.md

 # bot-portuguese-publictransportsv2
-A cleaner version of the bot-portuguese-publictransports repo (at least I hope)
+A cleaner version of the [bot-portuguese-publictransports repo](https://github.com/souocare/bot-portuguese-publictransports) (at least I hope).